KeeVeeGames/OKColor.gml/README.md

 #### Consistent matching colors

 Let's say you want to recolor specific features of your character sprite in-game.
 One way is to generate a new palette using a basic `hue` shift in the HSV space.
-Another option is to use the OKLCH model and apply a `chroma` shift.
+Another option is to use the OKLCH model and apply a `hue` shift there.
 This latter approach often provides more appealing results:

 ![figure_1_4_character_palette](https://github.com/KeeVeeGames/OKColor.gml/assets/10993317/8fb9fc13-f448-4701-b177-2147f413bb55)

 With OKLCH the lightness is consistent throughout all the hue changes, shadows and highlights remain intact, and the overall visual is enhanced.
-This extends to all other components: you can be sure that colors with the same `chroma` will have the same perceptual hue, unlike HSV which tends to shift hue when brightness is changed (for example making blue become [more purple]() when increasing `value`).
+This extends to other components: you can be sure that colors with the same `hue` will have the same perceptual hue, unlike HSV which tends to shift it when brightness is changed (for example making blue become [more purple]() when increasing `value`).

 #### Predictable different colors